-Figure 5.
+Figure 3-3.
 Flow down of ISMS to subcontractors performing work on Sandia-controlled premises

 Other contractors include individuals performing work on Sandia-controlled premises who are employees of another DOE prime (or management and operating) contractor.
-This type of contractor is required to develop and submit a written safety and health program document to their respective DOE contact for approval; the plan must be in accordance with [10 CFR 851.11](#), Development and approval of worker safety and health program.
-These contractors are exempt from the flowdown process presented in [Figure 5](#) because they have their own DOE-approved WSHP.
-Contractor employees under this contract category receive no services from Sandia's ES&H programs except in response to work-related injuries and illnesses.
-If DOE requests Members of the Workforce to manage non-NTESS employees who work for another prime contractor, then that contractor's WSHP document must be submitted to the SCR and SDR for review.
+This type of contractor is required to develop and submit a written safety and health program document to their respective DOE contact for approval; the plan must be in accordance with [10 CFR 851.11, Development and Approval of Worker Safety and Health Program](#).
+These contractors are exempt from the flow-down process presented in [Figure 3-3](#) because they have their own DOE-approved worker safety and health program.
+Contractor employees in this contract category receive no services from Sandia's ES&H programs except in response to work-related injuries and illnesses.
+If DOE requests Members of the Workforce to manage non-NTESS employees who work for another prime contractor, then that contractor's worker safety and health program document must be submitted to the SCR and SDR for review.
 Following DOE/NNSA Sandia Field Office (SFO) approval, the SCR is notified of the authorization to proceed with the contract.